oneapi-src/oneDAL/docs/source/onedal/topics/end-to-end-example.rst

 - Run the training and inference operations for PCA
 - Access intermediate results obtained at the training stage

 #.
-Include the following header that makes all oneDAL declarations available.
+Include the following header that makes all |short_name| declarations available.

    .. code-block::